 A prospective Operator (Proposer) not responding to a Request for Proposals issued by the Commission shall submit, in written form, to the Commission, at the time of their Application or proposal, the following information and such additional information as may be requested by the Commission.
-A format for submission can be found in Appendix 1.

-The written Application shall contain at the minimum:
+A format for the Application for Operating Permit/Lease (the "Application") can be found in Appendix 1.
+The Application is subject to change upon approval by the Commission.
+Any changes or modifications to the Application shall not be considered a modification of the Minimum Standards but shall be approved by the Commission at a regularly scheduled Commission meeting.